DevimaSolutions/boilerplate/CONTRIBUTING.md

 ### Sending a pull request

-> **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 When you're sending a pull request:

 - Prefer small pull requests focused on one change.